 - #4 Primos Proof Cam 02 HD acquired 2015 and except for night is almost useless.
 During the daytime, images are blown out and false triggers are constant.
 No way to set it to capture only at night or adjust the sensitivity so I'm not wasting lithium batteries on it.
 I use it with rechargeable batteries for short-term tests.

-- #5 Browning Strike Force HD Pro acquired 2017, was at my brother's cabin in Montana in 2017.
-Currently awaiting reassignment.
+- #5 Browning Strike Force HD Pro acquired 2017.
+Currently monitoring bluebirds in my back yard.

 - #6 Browning Strike Force HD Pro acquired 2017, while in Wind Cave National Park damaged in the Legion Lake Fire, December 2017, but I taped it up and it is working for now.
-After a test deployment near Jewel Cave National Monument in May-June 2018, currently awaiting reassignment.
+Currently monitoring bluebirds in my back yard.